paulsinclair51/briteTest/docs/LiteTest_Documentation.md

 - **LiteTest Glossary — An alphabetically-ordered list of terms used in the LiteTest documentation with their specific definitions/explanations in the LiteTest context.

-- **LiteTest Runner User Guide** — Concepts, workflow, and examples for the Runner framework and API.
+- **LiteTest Runner User Guide** — Concepts, usage, and examples for the LiteTest Runner framework and API.

-- **LiteTest Runner Reference** — Reference document for the Runne API.
+- **LiteTest Runner Reference** — Reference document for the LiteTest Runner API.

-- **LiteTest Test User Guide** — Concepts, workflow, examples for the Test API.
+- **LiteTest Test User Guide** — Concepts, usage, and examples for the LiteTest Test API.

-- **LiteTest Test Reference** — Reference document for the Test API .
+- **LiteTest Test Reference** — Reference document for the LiteTest Test API .

 The contributor documentation for the LiteTest implementation internals for the Runner API and the Test API include: